mcellteam/mcell/libmcell/documentation/generated/checkpointing.rst

 BaseChkptMol
 ============

-Base class for checkpointed molecules, not to be used directly.
-All times are in us (microseconds).
+Base class for checkpointed molecules.
+Not to be used directly.
+All times are in seconds.

 Attributes:
 ***********